- J. Tretler

 An IBCLC must adhere to the strict Professional Standards and Code of Professional Conduct set forth by the credentialing board.
 You may visit the board's website to verify a person's credentials and good standing www.IBLCE.org

-When you are hiring a person to work with you and your precious baby, look for a professional.
-Read about the person's education and credentials and hire the one you feel most confident with.
+When you are hiring a person to work with you and your precious baby, look for an IBCLC professional.
+Be aware that there are many programs out there that will give a certificate to any person who completes an online course and has zero clinical experience in the field of lactation.
+Be sure to research the person's education and credentials and hire the one you feel most confident with.

 Best wishes to you and your family!